simplicitesoftware/nodejs-demo/README.md

 Web frontend demo
 =================

-This project is a web frontend demo using the Node.js API to connect to a Simplicit&eacute;&reg; backend instance.
+This project is a simple web frontend example using the [Simplicit&eacute;&reg; API for node.js](https://www.npmjs.com/package/simplicite) to connect to a Simplicit&eacute;&reg; demo backend instance.

 Usage
 -----

 This project is packaged to deploy on CloudFoundry but can also be used locally.

-To run it clocally you need to install (or upgrade) dependencies:
+To run it locally you need to install (or upgrade) the required packages:

-	npm install q express jade simplicite
+	npm install simplicite express jade

 Then you can run the application by:

 	node app.js

-The base URL to point to is: `http://localhost:3000`
+The base URL to point to is then: `http://localhost:3000`

 - the root page displays the demo product catalog
 - the `/user` page displays information about the user